w5xd/PacketRainGauge/README.md

 A Pogo adapter wired as above to a serial break out can be used both to program the Arduino, and to use a terminal application for serial port commands to configure the packet radio parameters.

-A Pogo adapter can also be used posititioned to its standard wire assignments to program the Arduino, but the radio parameters can only be configured through the serial port.
+A different Pogo adapter can also be used posititioned to its standard wire assignments to program the Arduino on its ISP port, but the radio parameters can only be configured through the serial port.

-<h3>Enclosure</h3>
+<h3>Enclosures</h3>
-Both enclosure designs, the retrofit and the full outdoor unit, print as two parts.
+Both PCB enclosure designs, the retrofit and the full outdoor unit, print as two parts.
 The retrofit base has three mounting holes matching the original rocker-mounted PCB.
 The other part, for either design, has three holes for wires: one each for the radio antenna, ground, and 3.3V.
 Once the Arduino is configured, use a silicon sealant on the joints between the base and cover, and also to seal the wire holes.
 Consider the enclosure as disposable.
 If you use a silicon rubber sealant, you might be able to use a box cutter to open it if you need to reprogram the Arduino.
 But plan to 3D print a replacement enclosure should you ever open it.
 On the retrofit, I substituted #4 brass wood screws for the original steel screws that held the PCB inside the funnel assembly, because I suspected that the strong magnet attraction on them might chage the mechanical balance of the rocker and thus change the calibration.
+<br/><br/>
 The full outdoor unit needs the following commercially available parts to house the dual cell AA battery:
 <ol>